jennybolena/SQLServerTutorial/README.md

 # SQLServerTutorial
-A beginner's guide to Microsoft SQL Server and SQL
+A beginner's guide to Microsoft SQL Server and SQL.
+Created for educational purposes.